hackerb9/vt340test/sixeltests/wp/README.md

 <img width=80% src="wp80-dectermcolor-help3-thumb.jpg">
 <img width=80% src="wp80-dectermcolor-help4-thumb.jpg">

-**IMPORTANT**: Do not hit the F5 key.
-It will cause WordPerfect to immediately exit.

 [XXX: Replace images with correct screenshots].

 [XXX: Add text version].

 <ul>

 _Caveat:_ These keyboard shortcut photos are from when I mistakenly thought the correct terminal type was "dectermcol", which is probably identical to the "vt220" keyboard map.